Last updated: 3 May 2023

 - Confidence in our future.

-These four priorities are at the heart of the capital investment portfolio, which will see investment of more than £643.6m between 2021/22 to 2026/27 in the delivery of high quality new homes (including affordable homes), new school places, improvements to council housing, area regeneration, enhanced transport infrastructure, green spaces, leisure and cultural facilities and more.
+These four priorities are at the heart of the capital investment portfolio.
+It will see an investment of more than £643.6m between 2021/22 to 2026/27 in the delivery of:

-The Council’s investment plans will be crucial in helping us achieve our ambition of delivering a Fair Deal Economy for everyone in Waltham Forest, helping our residents to live greener, more sustainable lives in response to the Climate Emergency, and realising our 15-minute Neighbourhood priority.
+The Council’s investment plans will be crucial in helping us achieve our ambition of delivering a Fair Deal Economy for everyone in Waltham Forest.
+This will help our residents to live greener, more sustainable lives in response to the Climate Emergency.
+It will also help the council to realise our 15-minute Neighbourhood priority.

 The Capital Investment Strategy 2021/22 to 2026/27 sets out: